Commentary

 “The FCC sits at the core of a network that has allowed powerful moneyed interests with limitless access a variety of ways to shape its policies, often at the expense of the fundamental public interests.”

-Currently, the FCC is drafting rules that if passed would prohibit states and towns from holding any jurisdiction over the siting of towers, antennas, and other wireless infrastructure.
-The National Call for Safe Technology also recently alerted the public to Congressional Bill, HR 2289 described by telecom Attorney Andrew Campanelli, as deceptive, insidious and evil, and “designed to strip all powers from state and local governments… over the placement of [wireless] facilities.”
+The National Call for Safe Technology also recently alerted the public to Congressional Bill, HR 2289 /HR 3557 described by telecom Attorney Andrew Campanelli, as deceptive, insidious and evil, and “designed to strip all powers from state and local governments… over the placement of [wireless] facilities.”

 If these become law, the telecom industry will effectively govern itself and place unregulated and unmonitored radiating wireless infrastructure wherever they please.
 Property values and scenic beauty will take a dive while the health of humans and ecosystems will literally be placed in harm’s way.

-Vermont must claim statewide jurisdiction over telecom infrastructure, establish safe and acceptable radiation emission and power output levels, and create a framework for monitoring, compliance and enforcement of these levels in our communities.
+Vermont must claim state wide jurisdiction over telecom infrastructure, establish safe and acceptable radiation emission and power output levels and create a framework for monitoring, compliance and enforcement of these levels in our communities.
 It is urgent that this issue be addressed before more harm and damage are done.

 Alison Despathy is Community and Environmental Health Director for Vermonters for a Clean Environment (VCE).
 This article was first published in the VCE 2025 End Year Report which can be accessed at vce.org